North American university rankings

 How North American universities are ranked

-University rankings are lists of the best Canadian and US universities and colleges based on a wide variety of criteria.
+University rankings are lists of the best worldwide, Canadian or American universities and colleges based on a wide variety of criteria.
 In addition to overall university rankings there are also rankings of academic programs and departments.

 There is no official ranking of universities by the US or Canadian governments.
 Instead, North American university rankings are compiled by magazine, newspaper, and book publishers.
 The method of determining top universities varies from publication to publication.
 The rankings are a helpful starting point, but they can be very subjective and should not be your only consideration when choosing the best university for you.